Public Scoping Meetings

 Land withdrawals are usually intended to limit activities and reserve the area for a particular public purpose or program.
 In this case, the withdrawal would be to reserve land for military use.

-12. How can you ensure public safety during training activities, including those using explosives?
+18. How can the Navy ensure public safety during training activities, including those using explosives?

 Restricting public access from hazardous ordnance activities (fencing off the bombing ranges)